Last Updated: October 26, 2022

-Today the advantages of alleys are recognized in many brand new real estate developments.
-In older neighborhoods, there's a movement toward alley beautification, clean-up, or even re-use.
-Also the potential for providing environmental benefits, such as stormwater management, is being explored.
+Today the advantages of alleys are being recognized in many new real estate developments.
+In older neighborhoods, there's a movement toward beautifying, cleaning up, or even reusing them.
+In addition, the potential for providing environmental benefits, such as stormwater management, is being explored.

 In post-World War II suburbs, alleys were considered obsolete.
 After all, in older city and small town neighborhoods, they are often dirty, rodent-infested, weedy, stinky, and occasionally criminal hideouts or escape routes.

 So why would anyone want to bring back this idea?
 Isn't the green alley a contradiction in terms?

 began to assert itself, we as a society revisited one of the possible benefits of

 The front of the house should be where we have porches and sidewalks, and where we socialize.
 When we put mammoth garages in the front of our homes, protruding even further toward the street than our front door (resulting in what is sometimes called snout houses), it is equal to crossing our arms when we meet someone.

 It is as if we say, "We don't want to interact with you.
 Our car is more important than our neighbor.
 We're going to try to get inside our house without even seeing our neighbors."

-Of course, other benefits include providing a reasonable place to stash your trash, out of the view of the public, and providing an alternative entrance to garages where the lot is not wide enough to allow a driveway from the street.
+Of course, other benefits include providing a reasonable place to stash your trash, out of the view of the public, and providing an entrance to garages where the lot is not wide enough to allow a driveway from the street.

-Now we're seeing a welcome flurry of activity beautifying alleys.
+Now we're seeing a welcome flurry of activity in beautifying alleys.
 Cities large and small, as well as neighborhood groups, stage cleanups, including removing wayward trash, unwanted weeds gone wild, and graffiti.